-See the “Publications” and Presentations” pages pages for details on my books, chapters, articles, and other publications, and my invited talks, debate and roundtable appearance, and conference presentations.
+See the “Publications” and Presentations” pages for details on my books, chapters, articles, and other publications, and my invited talks, debate and roundtable appearance, and conference presentations.

 Basic income has been and remains a special area of focus of my work both inside and outside the university.